 Before seeing the dermatologist, it’s a good idea to find out about the following things:

 - Why you’re going to the dermatologist: talk with your GP about why your child needs to see a dermatologist.

 - Waiting lists: how long before you can get an appointment to see the dermatologist?

 - Is there anything you can do while you’re waiting for the appointment?
 For example, can your child start some treatment or therapy?

 - Costs: how much will the appointment with the dermatologist cost?
-It might be expensive, so you could check whether you can get money back from Medicare or private health insurance, or whether you can get some other kind of financial help.
+It might be expensive, so check whether you can get money back from Medicare or private health insurance, or whether you can get some other kind of financial help.

 - Locations: find out where you have to go to see the dermatologist – for example, a public or private hospital, or consulting rooms.
 You might have to travel further than you expect, depending on your child’s needs.

 You can ask your GP these and any other questions before you go to the dermatologist.
 You could also ask the dermatologist’s clinic when you make your appointment.
-It’s a good idea to write down any questions you have, so you don’t forget.
+It’s a good idea to write down your questions, so you don’t forget.